-Our clients in Magnolia discovered a shower leak in their master bath.
+Our clients discovered a shower leak in their master bath.
 They wisely realized this problem should not be addressed through a patchwork-type repair.
 Most likely, such a repair would serve as only a temporary fix, and the required tile patch would not look good.
 Instead, the shower needed to be torn out completely and rebuilt properly from the ground up.
-In that case, they concluded the time had come for a full master bath makeover.
+In that case, they concluded the time had come for a Magnolia master bath makeover.
 If they had to replace the shower anyway, why not update everything else at the same time?
 They could use this opportunity to make design changes and create a bathroom to love for years to come.
 Based on the advice of HomeShow Radio expert Tom Tynan, they called TriFection to guide them through the remodeling process.

 Bigger, Better Shower in the Master Bath